lae/ansible-role-proxmox/README.md

 pve_repository_line: "deb http://download.proxmox.com/debian/pve stretch pve-no-subscription" # apt-repository configuration - change to enterprise if needed (although TODO further configuration may be needed)
 pve_remove_subscription_warning: true # patches the subscription warning messages in proxmox if you are using the community edition
 pve_extra_packages: [] # Any extra packages you may want to install, e.g. ngrep
+pve_upgrade: dist # Performs system upgrade.
+Can be one of "no", "yes", "safe", "full", "dist".
 pve_check_for_kernel_update: true # Runs a script on the host to check kernel versions
 pve_reboot_on_kernel_update: false # If set to true, will automatically reboot the machine on kernel updates
 pve_remove_old_kernels: true # Currently removes kernel from main Debian repository